Generally, I have a story about every recipe I try. With Tiger Bread, I have none because the bread speaks for itself and in volumes.

 - Let it sit while you get to preheating the oven.

 - Once the Dutch crunch topping has bubbled, brush it on top of each puffy roll.
-I prefer to use my fingers for spreading the rice paste on the rolls.
+I prefer to use my fingers to spread the rice paste on the rolls.

 If your topping is dry, add a little bit of water to it.
 Also, after the second proofing, the dough balls are delicate.
 So, paint them with a gentle hand.
 That’ll stop the dough from deflating.